 We will provide detectives with the following clues each week.

 - On a Monday a postcard will be posted providing a description of the lost cultivar, the year it is reputed to have been introduced and any image if we have previously located one.

 - On a Wednesday a notecard will be posted containing any additional information such as the person or place the cultivar is named after any any other relevant information.
 This may help our detectives in their search.

 - We may provide additional clues during the week or year about particular cultivars as information becomes available.

 We will be posting our Monday and Wednesday information on our Social Media platforms (Facebook, Twitter) using the hashtag #lostfuchsias.
-A summary of detectives finds and developments will be reported on our blogs (Harper and Debbage and James Lye Fuchsia Collection) and in our monthly newsletter.
+A summary of detectives finds and developments will be reported on our blogs (Harper and Debbage and James Lye Fuchsia Collection).